What’s the Best Archery Glove?

 And, even aside from health aspects of shooting without a glove, the skin of your fingers---which is not meant to be frictionless, and is instead made to be somewhat sticky---robs you of some accuracy.

-So, gloves are the way to go---and if not gloves, a finger tab or a release aid.
+So, in our humble opinion, gloves are the way to go---and if not gloves, a finger tab or a release aid.

 Thank you, archers!
 I hope this helps!